elizagilbert/Fish_FlowIntermittency/README.md

 This scripts in this repository include:
-01_ data wrangling of the fish and river drying data 02_ bayesian hurdle models (n=9) and leave-one-out cross validation for model comparison 03_ linear functional regression analysis (one script that loops through all species x river reach x river drying dimension and one obtains the results just for species with significant effects)
+01_ data wrangling of the fish and river drying data 02_ Bayesian hurdle models (n=9) and leave-one-out cross validation for model comparison 03_ linear functional regression analysis (one script that loops through all species x river reach x river drying dimension and one obtains the results just for species with significant effects)
 04_ plotting manuscript figures (river drying regime overtime, species life-history traits, hurdle model predictions, and significant linear functional regressions)